 Here’s how I set my table for Easter this year.
-Thanks to Chloe from Celebrate and Decorate, for inviting me to participate in the Easter table hop so you can get lots of ideas for your table below.
+Thanks to Chloe from Celebrate and Decorate, for inviting me to participate in the Easter table hop.
+Below are plenty of Easter tablescape ideas.

-The table cloth I used is a grey polka dot cloth I got a few years ago from Bed Bath & Beyond.
+The tablecloth I used for my spring table is a grey polka dot cloth I got a few years ago from Bed Bath & Beyond.
 I like polka dots for Easter because it feels cheerful.
-The polka dots are so slight that you can use a solid table cloth and get almost the same look.
+The polka dots are so slight that you can use a solid tablecloth and get almost the same look.

-I rolled them up and wrapped them around a wood egg to make them look like a bunny.
+Instead of using traditional napkin rings I rolled them up and wrapped them around wooden eggs to make them look like bunnies.
+I love the pale color palette this creates, but if you are looking for a more kid-friendly vibe you could use colorful Easter eggs.
 You can see the DIY tutorial for these Easter wood eggs here.

 - Linens napkins from Lillicity on ETSY

-- Hearth and Home linen napkins on Target – Note that the edges are unfinished and they do shed fringe each time you wash them.
+- Linen napkins on Target – Note that the edges are unfinished and they do shed fringe each time you wash them.

-was lucky enough to inherit my mom’s wedding China.
+I was lucky enough to inherit my mom’s wedding china.
 I’m not a collector of dishes and I like very simple patterns.
-Her wedding China, I’m happy to say is very simple and classic.
+Her wedding china, I’m happy to say is very simple and classic.
 Her plates have a grey border and a silver edge.
-That can be used for almost any occasion because they are so simple.
-I borrowed chargers from my sister and IKEA pink octagon plates.
+They can be used for almost any occasion because they are so simple.
+I borrowed chargers from my sister and IKEA light pink octagon plates.

 - IKEA pink Octagon salad plates